-Explorer Unit
+Cadet Unit

-The Sheriff's Office is the sponsor of Explorer Post #2649.
-The Explorer Post is comprised of young adults from ages 14 to 20 who are interested in a career in law enforcement.
+The Cadet Unit is comprised of young adults from ages 14 to 20 who are interested in a career in law enforcement.
 This program is designed to introduce Explorers to the various components of law enforcement and correctional responsibilities, including basic firearm and marine safety.

-During the past year, our Explorers were involved in a variety of community activities, including parades, child safety fingerprinting, and public safety awareness events.
+During the past year, our Cadets were involved in a variety of community activities that included parades, child safety fingerprinting, and public safety awareness events.